njh27/spikesorting_fullpursuit/README.md

 # Installation

 ### Requirements
-This package depends heavily on the numpy and scipy python packages.
-The easiest way to ensure the majority of package requirements are met is to install via that ANACONDA source and API.
+This package depends on the numpy and scipy python packages.
+The easiest way to ensure the majority of package requirements are met is to install via the ANACONDA source and API.
 Additional requirements not part of the standard Anaconda install are pyopencl, and the multiprocessing library, all of which are freely available and installable via the Anaconda API.
-The Cython package was used to generate C code extensions included in the c_cython sub-package and would be required for modifications to these files.
+The cython package was used to generate C code extensions included in the c_cython sub-package and would be required for modifications to these files.

 A GPU is required to run the binary pursuit algorithm via pyopencl.
+This step can be tricky and depends on specific hardware/firmware/software configurations.
+We give brief guidance here, but can off little help otherwise.
+You may need to install an OpenCL driver for your specific GPU in order for it to work with OpenCL.
+Depending on the age of your machine and/or GPU, it may be the case that you need to choose to install an older version of pyopencl.
+The oldest case we tested was pyopencl version 2019.1.2.

+The most recent version of pyopencl can be installed with conda using:
+		conda install -c conda-forge pyopencl

+Older versions can be installed by specifying the version. e.g.:
+		conda install -c conda-forge pyopencl=2019.1.2

+A simple test to see whether pyopencl can detect your graphics card is to run:
+		import pyopencl as cl
+		platforms = cl.get_platforms()
+		for platform in platforms:
+			devices = platform.get_devices(cl.device_type.GPU)
+			print(devices)
+If successful this should print the name of your GPU(s).
+If multiple GPUs are detected, our script searches for the one with greatest memory for use.
+This can be checked or modified in binary_pursuit_parallel.py lines 221-231.

 ### Install package
 Navigate to the directory containing the package spikesorting_fullpursuit.